cockroachlabs/workshop_labs/spatial-data/README.md

   {"type":"MultiPoint","coordinates":[[-75.078218,43.662991],[-75.078218,43.662991],[-75.078218,43.662991],[-75.078218,43.662991],[-75.078218,43.662991],[-75.078218,43.662991],[-75.078218,43.662991],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.389678,43.652701],[-74.9492509,43.6625207],[-74.473788,43.726581],[-74.473788,43.726581],[-74.473788,43.726581],[-74.234828,43.971271],[-74.234828,43.971271],[-74.234828,43.971271],[-74.234828,43.971271],[-74.234828,43.971271],[-74.234828,43.971271],[-74.3975289,43.5654587],[-74.3975289,43.5654587],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.7918689,43.7217467],[-74.0622389,43.6884937],[-74.0622389,43.6884937],[-73.7371009,43.6098217],[-75.0557089,44.4354227],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.9230359,44.1319167],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.1807169,44.4319917],[-74.7210849,44.5376687],[-74.7210849,44.5376687],[-74.7210849,44.5376687],[-73.4887779,44.4433387],[-73.4887779,44.4433387],[-75.7014799,44.1487467],[-75.7014799,44.1487467],[-75.7014799,44.1487467],[-75.7014799,44.1487467],[-75.7014799,44.1487467],[-74.9852279,42.0781957],[-74.9852279,42.0781957],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.966888,43.679941],[-74.492148,44.522881],[-74.492148,44.522881],[-74.492148,44.522881],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587],[-74.6305979,44.1294587]]}
 ```

+Copy the output of the query and paste it into <http://geojson.io> to see what it looks like.

 ![loon-sightings](media/loon-sightings.png)

-## Lab 2 - Finding the area of the Loon's sightings range
+## Lab 2 - ST_Area(), ST_ConvexHull() and ST_Transform()

+In this lab, the goal is to find the area of the Loon's sightings range.

 As before, we create a list of all of the sightings of the Common Loon into a `GeometryCollection` object.

-Then, we calculate the convex hull of object: because the `routes` data uses [SRID 4326](https://www.cockroachlabs.com/docs/stable/srid-4326.html), the resulting area is measured in degrees and we need to cast it into a `GEOGRAPHY` object before using `ST_Area` to calculate the area, which we convert to square km.
+Then, we calculate the convex hull of object using `ST_ConvexHull()`.

+We need to note that because the `routes` data uses [SRID 4326](https://www.cockroachlabs.com/docs/stable/srid-4326.html), the resulting area is measured in degrees and we need to cast it into a `GEOGRAPHY` object before using `ST_Area()` to calculate the area, which we convert to square km.

 ```sql
 WITH loon_sightings AS (